-The K 1100 RS is available as an option with BMW's ABS II and fully controlled catalytic converter.
+The K 1100 RS is available as an option with ABS and fully controlled catalytic converter (standard in Germany, Switzerland, Japan and the USA).

-K 1100 LT Special Edition also in the 1995 model year
+K 1100 LT Special Edition also in the 1996 model year

 Commemorating the tenth anniversary of the K 100 Series, BMW launched the K 1100 LT Special Edition in 1994.
-Proving very popular, this special model remains available in the 1995 model year, standing out from the "regular" K 1100 LT through the following features:
+Having proved very popular in 1995, this special model remains available in the 1996 production year, standing out from the "regular" K 1100 LT through the following features:

-- Special paintwork now in navarra violet metallic - Even more comfortable seat now in muscat - Radio with cassette player and remote control on the handlebar, plus two loudspeakers in the fairing - Backrest on topcase with two additional, fully integrated loudspeakers - New instrument dials, placard marked "K 1100 LT Special Edition" in the middle of the rev counter - ABS II
+- Special paintwork now in aspen silver - Dual decal lining on the fairing - Comfort seat in muscat - Radio with cassette player and remote control on the handlebar, plus two loudspeakers in the fairing - Backrest on topcase with two additional, fully integrated loudspeakers - New instrument dials, placard marked "K 1100 LT Special Edition" in the middle of the rev counter